AntoniosBarotsis/qr-rs/README.md

 > **Note** This section talks about testing the *readability* of the generated QR Codes.
   Conventional unit tests are in place.

-I made a few attempts at testing but none of them really resulted in what I wanted to so I ended up removing them.
+I made a few attempts at testing but none of them really resulted in what I wanted so I ended up removing them.

 I first tried using [proptest](https://github.com/proptest-rs/proptest) which was great but I